Frequently Asked Questions

 Where will the mentorships take place?

 Mentors and students can meet wherever they feel most comfortable, either in person or online via Zoom.
-Below are the available workrooms for each venue:
+Workrooms are available on all floors.
+No booking is required.

 What are the mentors’ roles?